lamc305/lamc305/README.md

 ### <div align="center">I'm a full-time frontend developer </div>

-- I’m currently learning Next.js, TypeScript and Tailwind CSS
+- I’m currently learning Node.js
 - I have 23 years old, and discovered that I like programming too much.

 - ❓ Ask me about anything related to React and related technologies